mostjs/core/docs/index.rst

 When *shouldn't* you use it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``@most/core`` is not a good choice for use cases that aren't characterized by reacting to events as they happen.
-For example, it isn't intended for Array data processing, time series data analysis and processing, or for streaming chunked data with flow control (also known as "back pressure").
+For example, it isn't intended for Array processing, time series analysis and processing, or for streaming chunked data with flow control (also known as "back pressure").

 .. toctree::
    :maxdepth: 2